Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Use PowerShell modules to streamline operations.
 D’Antoni highlighted the importance of using PowerShell modules to streamline operations.
 “As you build a collection of PowerShell scripts for your usage, using modules allows you to include helper functions — reusable utilities that simplify larger workflows or common tasks,” he said.
 “Modules also make it easier to deploy code to other computers by bundling related scripts together, improving efficiency and consistency across your environments.”

 • PowerShell is a robust automation tool.
 D’Antoni shared insights from his time at Comcast, where he served as principal architect for the firm’s SQL Server solutions.
-“At Comcast, I worked with a team to build a private cloud,” he said.
+“At Comcast, I worked with a team to build a private cloud,” he recalled.
 “PowerShell drove all of our automation in the Windows space — all of the pre- and post-deployment configuration.
 That was a lot of dev work, but another good example is the dbatools module, an open-source module that helps administrators automate complex SQL Server database-related tasks.”
 D’Antoni also emphasized PowerShell’s versatility.
-“It was also really effective for managing smaller, essential tasks like syncing folders for greater consistency and efficiency,” he said.
+“It was also really effective for managing smaller, essential tasks like syncing folders for greater consistency and efficiency.”

 • Just start coding.
 D’Antoni advised PowerShell beginners to dive in.
 “Just start writing code,” he said.
 “Find your problem and start with it.
-PowerShell in a Month of Lunches is an excellent book that you can start learning with.”
+Learn PowerShell in a Month of Lunches is an excellent book that you can start learning with.”

 Mark Fairlie contributed to this article.
+Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?